zrajm/baremark/README.md

 [Blockquotes]: #-blockquote
 ### `> BLOCKQUOTE`

-A blockquote is any paragraph which starts with `>` at the beginning of a line, and ends with a blank line.
+A blockquote is any paragraph which starts with `>` (as the first character of the first line).
+The block quote ends with the first blank line.
 Lines following the first line may either start with `>`, or not.
 (Lines without a leading `>` are called lazy continuation lines in the CommonMark spec.)
 Blockquotes may be nested, and they may contain both [lists] and [span elements].

 ```
 > Information is noise, unless it’s
 > the information you’re looking for.
 ```

+A blockquote must start with a blank line.
+This is counter to the CommonMark spec, but is arguably better. :) It also allows for newline occurring inside the angle brackets (`<...>`) used for URLs, and allows for proper nesting of codeblocks and blockquotes.

 [Lists]: #lists
 ### Lists